AdobeDocs/workfront.en/help/product-announcements/product-releases/21.2-release-activity/21-2-project-enhancements.md

 # 21.2 Project enhancements

-This page describes all `project` enhancements made with the `21.2` release to the Preview environment.
+This page describes all project enhancements made with the 21.2 release to the Preview environment.
 These enhancements will be made available in the Production environment the week of May 10, 2021.
-For a list of all changes available with the `21.2` release, see [21.2 Release overview](../../../product-announcements/product-releases/21.2-release-activity/21-2-release-overview.md).
+For a list of all changes available with the 21.2 release, see [21.2 Release overview](../../../product-announcements/product-releases/21.2-release-activity/21-2-release-overview.md).

 ## New interface for creating and editing recurring tasks

 >[!NOTE]
 >
->Available only in `the new Adobe Workfront experience`.
+>Available only in the new Adobe Workfront experience.

 As part of the redesign of the New and Edit Task boxes, we have added the ability to make a new task recurring as well as to edit the parent of a recurring task.
 This functionality was not included in the New and Edit Task box redesign released earlier.